tooh/alfred-bugzilla-workflow/README.md

 ## Install

-Foir now I distribute the workflow as a .alfredworkflow zip.
+For now I distribute the workflow as a .alfredworkflow zip.

 ## Bug tracker